-Expect increased compliance costs for AI service providers in China.
+Expect increased compliance costs for AI companies operating in China.

 China’s cyberspace regulator released draft rules on December 27, 2025 to govern AI services that simulate human personalities and emotional interaction.
 The measures require providers to label AI clearly, monitor users for signs of addiction, and block content that threatens national security or violates socialist values.